How Long Does Treatment Take?

 This, too, will depend on a number of factors including but not limited to your length of treatment.
 Likewise, how well you follow instructions of caring for braces will matter a great deal.

-If you’re thinking about straightening your teeth, or if you have any additional questions you’d like to see answered in a bit more detail, Dr. Carr will meet with you for a free consultation to determine which orthodontic treatment will best fit your personal needs.
+If you’re thinking about straightening your teeth, or if you have any additional questions you’d like to see answered in a bit more detail, Dr. Carr will meet with you for a complimentary consult to determine which orthodontic treatment will best fit your personal needs.